nikosxenakis/pumas_and_hares/README.md

 1 1 1
 ```

-Where the first line gives the size of the landscape in x, y and the landscape is described as either 0 or 1 for water or land respectively.
+Where the first line gives the size of the landscape in x, y and each square of the landscape is described as either 0 or 1, for water or land respectively.
+In this case the initial density of hares and pumas in each land square will be assigned randomly with a density between 0 and 5.

-Alternatively the density of Pumas and Hares at each grid point can be specified with the format:
+Alternatively the initial density of pumas and hares on each land square can be specified with the format:

 ```
 3 3